synthetos/tg_pytest/README.md

  - `after_each` will be run after each test object in a file; tags recognized:
    - `after` array of strings to send after each test but before local `after`
    - `delay` optional delay in seconds

+### Defaults
+A `defaults` JSON object can be included in a test file.
+Defaults are read and applied in the location they are found in the file, so it's good to list these first, or sometimes after the before_all.
+The default settings will be applied to all subsequent tests.
+Local, per-test settings for the same variables will override the defaults.
+Values supported include:
+- `fail` set as `soft` or `hard`.
+Hard fail will stop tests immediately on a failure
+- `delay` delay in seconds between sends.
+Values < 1 are OK

 ### Running Tests
    - Tests are run in the order listed in `/data/test-master.cfg`